All systems (OryxNano, Oryx4 and Oryx8):

 gives thinner skins on the surfaces of drops.

-A full set of scripts for microbatch is available, including screening,
+A full set of experiment scripts for microbatch are available, including screening,

-additive experiments, 2-grids and microseeding.
-Oil is put onto the drop by the 1
+additive screening, 2D gradients and MMS microseeding.
+Oil is automatically dispensed onto the aqueous drop covering it immediately.

 Using the Combined MB-VD experiment